LaserTagMods/JBOX/README.md

 Required Components:
 --------------------
-Wemos D1 Mini ESP32 (1), IR Receiver TSOP4138 or similar (1) and or
+Wemos D1 Mini ESP32 (1), or similar, IR Receiver TSOP4138 or similar (1) and or
-TSAL6400 Emitter (4); one or the other or both as a bare minimum.
+TSAL6400/6100/6200 Emitter (4); one or the other or both as a bare minimum.

 Optional Components:
 --------------------
 IR Receiver TSOP4138 (1), TSAL6400 Emitter (4),
 SS8550 Transistors (2) or 2N2222 Transistors (alternate design), Piezo Buzzer (1), RGB Common Cathode 5mm LED (1),
-RYLR896 LORA module (1), Resistors as indicated on schematic (multiple)
+RYLR896 LORA module(future use) (1), Resistors as indicated on schematic (multiple)

 Basic Concepts:
 ---------------
 The JBOX is a game box or accessory for the BRX line of taggers, if desired, the IR Protocol could be changed easily to configure the device to any laser tag equipment line.
-I hope to, in the future, make it compatible with all my favorite laser tag gear.
+I hope to, in the future, make it compatible with all my favorite laser tag gear (update, it now works as domination base for nerf and battle rifle pro).
 The device uses WiFi to be configured and set by a mobile device using the ITO control platform "Web Server".
 A customized Blynk application has been developed and is used for configuring and customizing the functions of the JBOX device.
 If all components listed above are integrated, the device